These are some of the most common questions we get. Please contact us if you need additional information.

 How long does a search take?

-The duration of a search depends on many factors, including how close your DNA matches are, whether they have family trees, the accessibility of genealogical records, and whether you come from an endogamous group with a history of intermarrying.
-Most searches resolve with 30 to 50 hours of work over several months.
+The duration of a search depends on many factors, including how close your DNA matches are, whether they have family trees, the accessibility of genealogical records, whether you are seeking a parent or a great grandpareent, and whether you come from an endogamous group with a history of intermarrying.
+Most searches resolve within 10 to 20 hours of work over several months.

 What kind of DNA test should I do?